outfielddigital/konstrukt-demo/README.md

 ## Requirements

-The demo uses a SQL Local DB file for SQL 2019 so you'll need to make sure you have the 2019 LocalDB files installed.
-You can get these from the SQL Express 2019 installer (you don't need to install SQL Express 2019, it's just one of the install options).
+The demo uses a SQL Local DB file for SQL 2019 so you'll need to [make sure you have the 2019 LocalDB files installed](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15#installation-media).
 If you have multiple versions of LocalDB installed you might need to create a new Local DB instance

 ````
 sqllocaldb create MSSQLLocalDb15 15.0